benedekh/bigdata-projects/README.md

 ### Benchmark

-I benchmarked the two Spark solutions for the questions, and the Java MapReduce implementation for the first question.
+I benchmarked the two Apache Spark™ solutions for the questions, and the Java MapReduce implementation for the first question.

 _The input data was the **2008.csv**, that is available in a compressed archive [here](https://github.com/benedekh/bigdata-projects/tree/datasets) in the repository, and [here](http://stat-computing.org/dataexpo/2009/the-data.html) on the original website._

 The benchmarking was done on a computer containing Intel Core i7-4700MQ @ 2.4GHz CPU, 8 GB RAM.

-Spark was run on a VirtualBox virtual machine using 4 CPU cores and 5 GB RAM.
-The Spark implementations of assigments were run using 4 partitions as a parameter.
-The Spark solution of the 1st assigment is called **Flight2-Spark**, the 2nd assignment is called **Flight3-Spark** on the figure.
+Apache Spark™ was run on a VirtualBox virtual machine using 4 CPU cores and 5 GB RAM.
+The Apache Spark™ implementations of assigments were run using 4 partitions as a parameter.
+The Apache Spark™ solution of the 1st assigment is called **Flight2-Spark**, the 2nd assignment is called **Flight3-Spark** on the figure.

 Java MapReduce was run on the Cloudera VM using 4 CPU cores and 5 GB RAM.
 The Java MapReduce solution of the 1st assigment is called **Flight2-MR** on the figure.